RULES OF THE GAME

 - All participants are expected to exhibit good sportsmanship, fair play, and abide by all rules of Sistas in Soccer.
 In those cases where unsportsmanlike acts occur, the following will happen:

-- A No-Tolerance rule is in effect regarding language used against other players and referees.
+- A No-Tolerance rule is in effect regarding abusive language used against other players and referees.
 Team captains will be warned on the first occurrence and the player(s) involved will be ejected from the game on subsequent occurrences.

 - Any participant who intentionally injures or jeopardizes the safety of other participants will be ejected from the game immediately and is subject to further disciplinary action.